okta/okta-sdk-dotnet/docs/UserApi.md

 Revoke all Refresh Tokens for a Client

-Revokes all refresh tokens issued for the specified User and Client.
+Revokes all refresh tokens issued for the specified User and Client

 ### Example
 ```csharp